 You might be wondering how often we need to monitor your seller metrics.
 Well, the answer depends on your KPIs and business objectives.

-There are KPIs which need to be tracked weekly, bi-weekly, monthly, and quarterly.
+There are KPIs that need to be tracked weekly, bi-weekly, monthly, and quarterly.
 Let’s take a look at them.

-Weekly – There are specific metrics that demand constant attention and need to be tracked on a weekly basis.
+Weekly – There are specific metrics that demand constant attention and need to be tracked every week.
 These include organic traffic for your listings, impressions, and clicks generated.

 Monthly – Monthly reports are apt for identifying purchase patterns, understanding marketing efforts.
 These KPIs can be related to your Buy Box views, cart abandonment rate, etc.